davidwyly/rxn/README.md

 - [X] Routing using Apache2
 - [ ] Routing using NGINX
 - [ ] Optional, modular plug-ins for more advanced funtionality
-- [ ] Support for multiple authentication standards
+- [ ] Support for multiple authentication standards, including OAUTH2
 - [ ] Generated API documentation *(via an optional Angular admin frontend)*
 - [ ] Database schema migrations *(via an optional Angular admin frontend)*
 - [ ] An advanced ORM where model relationships are derived from database structure and foreign keys